The-Marcy-Lab-School-Assignments/swe-sr-5-1-AthenaC/README.md

 Provide one point that advocates for the use of this syntax and then provide a counter-argument for the use of classes instead.

 ### Response 5

+> #### Advocacy for Constructor Functions & Prototype Chain:
+>
+> Using constructor functions and the prototype chain allows for a deeper understanding of JavaScript's prototypal inheritance, method sharing, and the `new` keyword, which is fundamental to how objects and delegation work in the language.
+This approach provides more flexibility and direct control over prototype manipulation without the syntactic sugar of `class`.
+>
+> #### Counter-Argument for Using Classes:
+>
+> The `class` syntax in JavaScript provides a cleaner, more readable, and more intuitive way to define and work with objects, making the code more maintainable.
+It aligns with OOP principles in other languages like Java and Python, reducing cognitive overhead for developers transitioning between languages.